afombravo/tnseeker/README.md

 Tnseeker is a pipeline for transposon insertion sequencing (Tn-Seq) analysis.
 It performs various operations such as read trimming, alignment , and essential gene inference.

 ## Installation
-Tnseeker currently exist as an unpublished PyPI module.
-You can download the installation wheel from the current repository ('tnseeker-1.0.0.tar.gz') and install it in a Linux environment by typing:
+Tnseeker currently exist as a yet unpublished PyPI module.
+You can, however, download the installation wheel from the current repository ('tnseeker-1.0.0.tar.gz') and install it in a Linux environment by typing:

 `pip install "/your/tnseeker/directory/tnseeker-1.0.0.tar.gz" `